MalkarovPark/Robotic_Complex_Workspace/README.md

 *iOS & iPadOS*

-You may install application package by your own developer profile and special installers.
+You can install application package by your own developer profile and special installers.
 Also possible to use the app in application playground format by the [Swift Playgrounds](https://apps.apple.com/us/app/swift-playgrounds/id908519492) (iPadOS only).

 ### Make Robotic Complex <a name="make-robotic-complex"></a>